Rakeela/dragora-notes/notes-on-tolerogenic-dendritic-cells.md

 "While retaining HLA expression" is potentially troubling.
 "While retaining antigen presentation" is potentially key.
 Part of what's exciting about the experimental variation I've proposed on this research, is that I can approach the unknown in experimentation.
 I want to do something whose results I cannot clearly predict from available research, in the hopes of improving the predictive power of future research.

+(Quoted from Source)
+Following gRNA transfection, IFN-g treatment and HLA-A2 sorting of iPSCs, we analyzed genomic DNA by Sanger sequencing and found that 100% (16/16 clones) of sorted cells harbored indels, whereas only 47.6% (10/21 clones) of the non-sorted bulk population contained indels.
+We also found no off-target mutations in the non-targeted HLA-A32 allele (19 clones), which have 3 bp mismatches in the gRNA sequence (Figure 1F).

+What are indels?
+Looking it up, it's the molecular biology term for insertions or deletions of bases in the genome.
+INsertions or DELetions.
+I don't think I like this term, but whatever.
+This section is titled "Enrichment of HLA-Edited Cells by IFN-gamma Treatment and Sorting", and it starts with the string, "To identify successful KO clones," which suggests that it's a verification step.
+This is a particular section that I'm finding difficult to read.

 ---